mmonteleone/pavlov/README.markdown

 **And why would I not want this?**

 You might already have a large investment in some other test framework, and simply no need for another.
-You might not like its use of jQuery.
 You might not care for the BDD approach.

 **Looks like [Screw.Unit][6].
 Why not just use Screw.Unit or fork it?**